e-Learning Blog

 Scheduling becomes easier

-To set up Zoom normally, you need to log in to Zoom, schedule a meeting, and distribute the meeting information (URL and passcode) to the participants.
-If you distribute it via email, there may be issues such as participants not receiving the email or being unable to check it, which could prevent them from attending the training.
-However, if you integrate Moodle with Zoom, you can schedule directly on Moodle.
-Since it is set up within the course, there is no need to send the meeting room information to participants.
-They can simply log in to Moodle, open the course, and click on Zoom, one of the activities, to join the meeting immediately.
+Normally, to set up Zoom, you need to log in to Zoom, schedule the meeting, and distribute the meeting information (URL and passcode) to the participants.
+If distributed by email, there may be issues such as participants not receiving the email or failing to check it, resulting in them being unable to attend the training.
+However, if you integrate Moodle with Zoom, you can schedule it directly within Moodle.
+Since it is set up inside the course, there is no need to send meeting room information to participants.
+Participants simply log in to Moodle, open the course, and click on Zoom, which is one of the activities, to immediately join the meeting.

-After conducting online training via Zoom, a test may be administered to assess understanding.
+After conducting online training with Zoom, you may want to administer a test to measure understanding.
 But how should this be done?
-Should we write the questions in Word and have participants fill in their answers?
-If so, we would need to distribute that Word file to everyone and then collect their responses afterward.
-This can be very time-consuming and labor-intensive.
+Should you write the questions in a Word document and have participants fill in their answers?
+If so, you would need to distribute that Word file to everyone and then collect all the responses afterward.
+This process is very time-consuming and labor-intensive.

-In the case of Moodle, we set up the test as the next activity following the online training.
-Once the Zoom online training is completed, participants can click on the test as the next activity and solve the questions that have been set up there.
-After the test is completed, the results are immediately graded, and the instructor can review them.
-Participants who score below a certain threshold can easily be required to watch the recorded online training video using Zoom's recording feature and retake the test later.
+In the case of Moodle, you set up the test as the activity following the online training session.
+Once the Zoom online training ends, participants simply click on the test as the next activity and answer the questions set there.
+When the test is completed, correctness is immediately determined, and the instructor can review the results.
+For participants whose test scores fall below a certain threshold, it is also easy to have them watch the recorded online training video made using Zoom’s recording feature and retake the test at a later date.

 4. How to integrate Moodle and Zoom?

-We have introduced how convenient it is to use Zoom on Moodle, and next, we will explain how to integrate Moodle and Zoom.
+We have introduced how convenient it becomes to use Zoom on Moodle, so next we will explain how to integrate Moodle and Zoom.

-To integrate, you will use the "Zoom meeting" plugin.
-You can download it from this site.
-It is the official plugin site for Moodle.
+To integrate, you use a plugin called "Zoom meeting."
+It can be downloaded from this site.
+This is the official Moodle plugin site.

 Zoom meeting

-Download this plugin and set it up in Moodle.
-The installation method for the plugin is explained in detail here, so please refer to it.
+Download this plugin and configure it in Moodle.
+The plugin installation method is explained in detail here, so please refer to it.

 Plugin Installation